One Month Thailand Itinerary

 • Take a trip to Doi Suthep and hike The Monk’s Trail

-• Visit an elephant sanctuary (but make sure to do your research!)
+• Visit an elephant sanctuary (but make sure to choose an ethical one!)

 • Take a tour to Doi Inthanon National Park

-• Go temple hopping: White Temple (Wat Rong Khun), Blue Temple (Wat Rong Suea Ten), Wat Huay Pla Kang to begin with
+• Go temple hopping.
+Start with the White Temple (Wat Rong Khun), Blue Temple (Wat Rong Suea Ten), and Wat Huay Pla Kang

-• Rent a scooter and enjoy the countryside
+• Rent a scooter and enjoy the northern countryside

 • Visit the Baan Dam Museum (Black House)